 Related Content: Why Multitasking Won’t Make You More Productive

 Automate your processes

 To save time, automate any tasks that you can.
 You can schedule your blog content, email newsletters, and social media posts.
 Your website platform should allow you to schedule your blog posts days or weeks in advance.
 You can also schedule emails or set up an autoresponder that automatically sends out a series of emails once someone signs up.
 I use ConvertKit to automatically send out a welcome series of emails to new subscribers before they go on to receive my weekly email.

 If you post on social media regularly, you can use scheduling apps like Buffer, Hootsuite, Tailwind, or MeetEdgar.
 It might take you an hour or two one evening to schedule everything, but then all of your social media is done for the week.
 Of course, it’s important to also actively engage with people on social media but having all your posts go out automatically will save you a ton of time, and it means that you won’t skip a day when you don’t feel like it.

 Starting a side hustle while working full time is one of the most challenging things you can do, but it’s so rewarding.
 It will allow you to earn extra money, pay down debt, be creative, be your own boss, and learn new skills.
 The rewards are endless!
-It takes a lot of hard work to balance the two, but if you really want it to work, you can make it happen.
+It takes a lot of hard work to balance a side hustle with your 9–5 job, but if you really want it to work, you can make it happen.

 Ready to quit your 9–5 and start working on your side hustle full time?
 Here’s what you need to do before you take the leap.